beaufortaml/company-ownership-example/README.md

 (where `python` should be your Python 3 interpreter)

+When all the code is working as expected, you will see pleasant, green dots.
+When the code is not working as expected, you will see a scary, red wall of text.

 ## Solving

-Fill in all the sections in [main.py](main.py) that contain a `# TODO` comment.
+To make the application behave as it should, fill in the sections in [app/main.py](app/main.py) that contain a `# TODO` comment.

-The challenge is complete when all tests are passing!
+At the top of this README is a banner that says `py.test passing`.
+This is because there are a number of tests in the [tests/](tests) folder that are being skipped (`@pytest.mark.skip(...)`).

+Remove the `skip()` invocations, and run the tests.
+If all tests are passing, you have a great success on your hands.

+## Hints

+* [flask](https://flask.palletsprojects.com/) is a lovely framework.
+  By default, all flask responses have the status code `200`.
+To return a different response code, use `return <content>, <status_code>`.

+## A note about Windows

+If you are running Windows and you have issues running or testing the application, we have no idea why.
+It is probably because you are running Windows.
+Feel free to not complete the challenge.

 ## Submitting solutions
-Make a pull request and point us to it!

-Again, it might be a good idea to fork the repo first ;)
+Bring your solution with
 Happy coding!